Academic Testing Center

 Welcome to the Academic Testing Center at Nicholls State University.

 The Academic Testing Center administers a variety of tests to both college and prospective college students, and to area residents as needed.
-The following tests are of particular importance to prospective Nicholls students: American College Testing (ACT), the ACT Residual, and the ACCUPLACER tests.
+The following tests are of particular importance to prospective Nicholls students: American College Testing (ACT) and the ACCUPLACER tests.
 These tests are used for English and mathematics placement.
 Other tests administered by Academic Testing include the College-Level Examination Program (CLEP) tests and the Nicholls Advance Credit tests.
 The proctoring of correspondence course testing is also available.

 SCHEDULE A NICHOLLS WEB-BASED EXAM